mkrzak/Benchmarking_Clustering_Methods_scRNAseq/README.md

 "makeFigures.R" - produces figures and supplementary figures from the article

+"makeTables.R" - produces supplementary tables from the article

 Note that scripts for raw and RPKM/FPKM data preprocessing and data simulation will produce additional .html report files, each one per dataset, with a detailed description of data preprocessing steps.

 ## Minimum system requirements